 Back to World War II ruining my suitcase.
 You see, I filled that bag up and then some.
 I packed her until her seams bulged and I had to undo that other zipper that let’s her have some breathing room, similar to how I undo my pants at the dinner table but then shove dessert into my gullet.
 When I was through, my bag would not stand up on its wheels.
 It would lean then fall forward.
 Imagine having a severely obese woman balance on four baseballs.
 There you go, that’s the image!

-In order to make it all work, I popped out the back pull-out handle, tilted her toward her rear and headed for the subway, down several flights of stairs, rode to West 44th Street, roamed the streets before realizing I wasn’t in Manhattan thus needing to find my way back to the subway, and watched helplessly as my fat baggage (now resting on two wheels), bent the aluminum pull and it broke off into two jagged pieces, half clanging onto the sidewalk and the other half still attached as death-daggers.
+In order to make it all work, I popped out the back pull-out handle, tilted her toward her rear and headed for the subway, down several flights of stairs, rode to West 44th Street, roamed the streets before realizing I wasn’t in Manhattan thus needing to find my way back to the subway, and watched helplessly as the weight of my fat baggage bent the aluminum pull handle and it broke off into two jagged pieces, half clanging onto the sidewalk and the other half still attached as death-daggers.
 Little Fatty was too heavy to carry so I did the only thing possible.
 No, I mean after the cursing.
-I drag-rolled her down the street using the small handle on top.
+I drag-rolled her down the street using the small loop on top.
 This is when I came to realize the aforementioned point left out of the book…homeless people exalt luggage.

 One week later, my journey has ended.
 As I tuck my things away into their proper homes, restore balance to the universe, discard the shrapnel that inevitably collects after such revelry, I know that somewhere there is a homeless person hoping to adopt a perfectly imperfect storage receptacle with four wheels, two small handles, jagged aluminum daggers, extra zipper for breathing room, and now (after a flight across the country) enough “checked baggage” tape to prevent accidental puncture wounds.